maaaaz/webscreenshot/README.md

 * Cookie and custom HTTP header definition support
 * Multiprocessing and killing of unresponding processes after a user-definable timeout
 * Accepts several format as input target
-* Maps useful options of phantomjs such as ignoring ssl error, proxy definition and proxy authentication
+* Maps useful options of phantomjs such as ignoring ssl error, proxy definition and proxy authentication, HTTP Basic Authentication

 Usage
 -----